TouK/nussknacker/docs/integration/KafkaIntegration.md

 Nussknacker supports schema evolution.

-In the Designer the user can choose, for each source and sink, which schema version should be used for syntax suggestions and validation.
+For sources and sinks, you can choose which schema version should be used for syntax [suggestions and validation](/docs/integration/DataTypingAndSchemasHandling.md).

 At runtime Nussknacker determines the schema version of a message value and key in the following way:
 1. it checks `value.schemaId` and `key.schemaId` headers;